About Kunsang Gar

 Kunsang Gar means ever excellent, all-good, all-encompassing, perfect and always positive.
 Kunsang stands for goodness to all, everywhere, at all times and in all circumstances.
 Gar means camp or place.

 Kunsang Gar Wisdom Program provides a strong foundational understanding and teachings for mental development.
 The goal is to help individuals find greater mental health, emotional balance and peaceful minds.

 Geshe Dangsong Namgyal’s quintessential teaching is Natural Mind Meditation or Dzogchen.
 The purity of Natural Mind and all its qualities is already inherent within us, but normally we are not aware of this.
 This practice, the way Geshe Namgyal presents it, can lead to profound realization.

 The Yungdrung Bön tradition has ancient spiritual ritual, culture, language, and healing practices to benefit ourselves, communities and environment.

 In Tibetan, Ris means bias or side and Med means lack, which when put together conveys a meaning of without bias or partisanship, promoting openness.

-The qualities of compassion, loving-kindness and harmony are shared by every lineage of Bön and Tibetan Buddhism, as well as all of the major religions.
+The qualities of compassion, loving-kindness and harmony are shared by every lineage of Bön and Tibetan Buddhism, as well as all major religions.
 Kunsang Gar respects and wishes to collaborate with people from all paths.
 In Tibetan history, there have been periods of political discrimination and bias among different sects and religious traditions.
 To promote more harmony, many great teachers became Rimé.